railwayapp/nixpacks/docs/pages/docs/index.md

 Nixpacks takes a source directory and produces an OCI compliant image that can be deployed anywhere.
 The project was started by [Railway](https://railway.app) and is open source on [GitHub](https://github.com/railwayapp/nixpacks).

-- ✨ **Intuitive defaults**: In most cases, building and deploying an app with nixpacks should _just work_ with no configuration needed.
+- ✨ **Intuitive defaults**: In most cases, building and deploying an app with Nixpacks should _just work_ with no configuration needed.
-- ⚙️ **Customization where necessary**: Every part of the pipeline should be customizable.
+- ⚙️ **Customizable**: Every part of the pipeline should be configurable.
 These include the [Nix packages](https://search.nixos.org/packages) to add to the environment and build/start commands.
 - 🚀 **Easily extendible**: New providers (languages) should be able to be easily added to nixpacks with minimal knowledge of Nix and Docker.